Dosti Ke Side Effects

 Dosti Ke Side Effects (English: Side effects of friendship) is a 2019 Indian Hindi-language comedy-drama film directed by Hadi Ali Abrar and produced by Joyal Daniel.
-Set in North India and Delhi, the film features Haryanvi dancer and reality television show Bigg Boss participant Sapna Choudhary with Vikrant Anand.
-This Film Also include an ensemble cast of Zuber K. Khan, Anju Jadhav & Neel Motwani in pivotal roles.
-The film also features Sai Ballal (who acted in television drama shows Udaan (2014 TV series) and Saraswatichandra) and Vaishnavi Mahant.
+Set in North India and Delhi, the film features Sapna Choudhary with Vikrant Anand.
+This Film Also include an ensemble cast of Zuber K. Khan, Anju Jadhav and Neel Motwani in pivotal roles.
 The film was shot in various locations in Mumbai including Film City.